What is Rabies and How does it spread?

 - Pets in other countries may not be vaccinated against rabies

-- Aware kids to stay away from wild animals such as bats, raccoons, skunks, and foxes
+- Make kids aware to help them stay away from wild animals such as bats, raccoons, skunks, and foxes